Canada Post Disruption Alert Level: MEDIUM

 • A digitally-signed SPC form and affixed survey plan image.

-For statutory right of way plans, Surveyor General staff will prepare the DSPL form and submit these plans for land title registration.
+For statutory right of way plans, Surveyor General staff will prepare the DSPL form and submit these plans for land title registration unless the applicant directs us otherwise.

 Subdivision, Reference and Posting Plans